GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 |**Skip(int rows)**|Skip and advances the reader to the next row without interpreting it.
 This is much faster then IEnumerable.Skip(). |
 |**SkipHeader()**|Ensures stream is at start then skips the first row.|

-(Skip and Last do not deserialize, that's why they are faster then normal IEnumerable operations).
+(Skip does not deserialize, that's why it's faster then normal IEnumerable operations).

 # CsvWriter\<T\>